mhadam/snowplow.wiki-fork/setup-guide/Upgrade-Guide.md

   -r resolver.json
 ```

-Additionally, it is advised to setup a local (through a file) or distributed (through Consul) lock:
+Additionally, it is advised to set up a local (through a file) or distributed (through Consul) lock:

 ```bash
 ./snowplow-emr-etl-runner run \